Who’s Influencing You?

 Friends who don’t understand shouldn’t discourage you but true friends would encourage, maybe even help you find someone who is able to understand and help your plan to progress.
-The thing is, God may have given you the plan, but expects you to seek wise counsel from people who have done similar things or even those who can just point you in the direction of people who have done similar things.
+The thing is, God may have given you the plan, but expects you to seek wise counsel from people who have done similar things.
+Or, seek counsel from those who can just point you in the direction of people who have done similar things.

-If you allow foolish people to influence you, God’s plan for you may never be attained; but if you are influenced by wise counselors, that plan will succeed.
-The people who you allow to influence you can be the determinant of whether you lead a successful and fulfilling life glorifying God, or if you live the rest of your life wishing for success.
+If you allow foolish people to influence you, God’s plan for you may never be attained.
+But if you are influenced by wise counselors, that plan will succeed.
+The people who you allow to influence you will determine whether you lead a successful and fulfilling life glorifying God, or if you live the rest of your life wishing for success.

 So, What’s the Play Call?